 Along with creating and controlling its own archives, Israel has devoted substantial efforts to destroying any Palestinian archive (Desai & Shahwan, 2022; Sela, 2018; Sleiman, 2016).
-During the Palestinian Nakba in 1948, and later, during the 1967 Six-Day War, Israel was responsible for looting a sizeable amount of valuable private Palestinian materials, including private collections of Palestinian books and manuscripts, which now belong to the NLI.
-A documentary film, The Great Book Robbery, initially released in 2012, explores Israel’s looting of 70,000 Palestinian books from private Palestinian libraries during the 1948 war, half of them from Jerusalem only, and the rest from throughout Palestine (Brunner, n.d.).
+During the Palestinian Nakba in 1948, Israel was responsible for looting a sizeable amount of valuable private Palestinian materials, including private collections of Palestinian books and manuscripts, which now belong to the NLI.
+A documentary film, The Great Book Robbery, initially released in 2012, explores Israel’s looting of 70,000 Palestinian books from private Palestinian libraries during the war (Brunner, n.d.).
 While these books are now accessible to all, they remain the property of the NLI.
 Moreover, the documentary shows that 6,000 books in Arabic in the NLI are now marked now as “AP”–Abandoned Property.
 These books were private belongings of Palestinians who fled or were forced out of their homes in 1948.
 The Great Book Robbery asks whether this appropriation of Palestinian books is a case of cultural theft or cultural preservation.
-By trying to understand why thousands of books appropriated from Palestinian homes are still in the NLI and why they have not been returned to their owners, the movie interweaves various storylines into a unified, meaningful structure, portraying a story of a robbery, not of cultural preservation.
+By trying to understand why thousands of books appropriated from Palestinian homes are still in the NLI and why they have not been returned to their owners, the movie portrays a story of a robbery, not of cultural preservation.

 Israel was also responsible for the destruction of the Palestine Liberation Organization’s (PLO) archives in Beirut during the invasion of 1982, raiding the offices of the Palestine Research Center (PRC), confiscating and seizing the archives that had been established in 1965 to gather, conserve, and analyze books and materials relating to Palestine (Sleiman, 2016).
-In addition to seizing the PRC archives during the 1982 invasion, the IDF also took over the Palestinian Cinema Institute (PCI), including its professional film archive (Sela, 2017), an event considered one of the Israeli forces’ most dramatic plunders.
+In addition to seizing the PRC archives during the 1982 invasion, the IDF also took over the Palestinian Cinema Institute (PCI), including its professional film archive (Sela, 2017).
 Currently, the films are managed and controlled by the IDF, which conceals much of the information about their origins (Desai & Shahwan, 2022).

 Israel’s approach to archives, its long-standing national effort to build vast and detailed archives along with its policies, regulations, decisions regarding the release or lack of release of materials, and its constant attempts to destroy Palestinian archives, seems puzzling, perhaps even suspicious.
 Why are perpetrators of violence and those involved in conflicts so preoccupied with documenting and creating archives?
 Why do colonial archives tend to be very detailed archives?
 What might explain the tendency to restore and archive materials in this capacity?
 In which circumstances does Israel make the decision to keep its archival documents classified, censored, and out of reach?
 Conversely, in which circumstances does Israel decide to allow access to its archival documents, even leading initiatives and creating digital archives to enhance public access and knowledge, such as the recent digital newspaper collection mentioned earlier?